jazho76/speculative_execution_exp/README.md

 # Speculative Execution Exploit

 This is an experiment demonstrating how speculative execution can be used to leak data via microarchitectural side effects, using the CPU cache as a side-channel.
 The experiment is scoped to user-space memory to keep it reproducible and predictable.
+It's intentionally minimal and serves as a baseline for future experiments.

 ## What this experiment demonstrates